Agnostic Sample Compression Schemes for Regression: Introduction

+\citet{david2016supervised} introduced sample compression in the context of regression.
+They showed that an exact compression scheme for $\ell_2$ agnostic linear regression requires a linear growth relative to the sample size.
+Additionally, they showed that it is feasible to have an $\alpha$-approximate compression for zero-dimensional linear regression with a size of $\log(1/\alpha)/\alpha$.
+In a broader sense, they established the equivalence between learnability and the presence of an approximate compression in regression.

-\citet{DBLP:journals/corr/abs-1805-08254} showed how to convert {\em consistent} real-valued learners into constant-size (i.e., independent of sample size) efficiently computable compression schemes for the realizable (or nearly realizable) case, for a notion of compression scheme that allows an $\epsilon$ slack in the empirical $\ell_\infty$ loss of the reconstructed function.
+\citet{hanneke2019sample} showed how to convert {\em consistent} real-valued learners into constant-size (i.e., independent of sample size) efficiently computable approximate compression schemes for the realizable (or nearly realizable) regression with the $\ell_\infty$ loss.
 This result was obtained via a weak-to-strong boosting procedure, coupled with a generic construction of weak learners out of abstract regressors.
 The {\em agnostic} variant of this problem remains open in its full generality.

-\citet{AshtianiNIPS2018} adapted the notion of a compression scheme to the distribution learning problem.
+\citet{ashtiani2020near} adapted the notion of a compression scheme to the distribution learning problem.
 They showed that if a class of distributions admits robust compressibility then it is agnostically learnable.